Traces for factorization homology in dimension 1: Introduction

 The aforementioned key technical feature of $\bcD(\SS^1)$ that its classifying space is contractible (see {\bf Corollary~\ref{t22}}) grants a unique diagonal filler -- this achieves the construction of a point $\sZ_V(\SS^1) \in \End_{\bfX}(\uno)$ that is manifestly compatible with all combinatorially presented values.
-Furthermore, the $\TT$-invariance of such a factorization in~(\ref{e35}) is a further top horizontal lift -- this achieves the sought canonical action $\TT \racts \sZ_V(\SS^1)$.
+Furthermore, the $\TT$-invariance of such a factorization in~(\ref{e35}) is a further top horizontal lift -- this achieves the sought canonical action $\TT \racts \sZ_V(\SS^1)$ of~(\ref{f3}).

-It is an extension~(\ref{e35}) that factorization homology constructs.
+The role of factorization homology in this paper is to construct an extension~(\ref{e35}).
 Specifically, the dualizable object $V\in \bfX$ is selected by a monoidal functor $\Dual \xra{\lag V \text{ (with dual) }\rag} \bfX$ from the \bit{walking dual} (see Definition~\ref{d17}).
 Applying the $\alpha$-version of factorization homology over $\SS^1$ to this \emph{monoidal} functor $\lag V\rag$ supplies functors among $(\infty,1)$-categories,

 in which the second functor exploits that the monoidal structure on $\bfX$ is restricted from its symmetric monoidal structure (see~(\ref{e6})). {\bf Corollary~\ref{t5}} supplies a canonical functor

 that carries $\pm \infty$ to $\uno \in \int_{\SS^1}\Dual$.
 Composing~(\ref{e36}) and~(\ref{e37}) results in a composite $\TT$-equivariant functor